Table of Contents

 - Ankle Joint (Talocrural Joint): Allows dorsiflexion and plantarflexion.

-- Subtalar Joint: Between the talus and calcaneus, enables inversion and eversion.
+- Subtalar Joint: Between the talus and calcaneus, it enables inversion and eversion.

 - Metatarsophalangeal Joints (MTP): Connect metatarsals to the toes.

-- Interphalangeal Joints (IP): Found in the toes, allow bending.
+- Interphalangeal Joints (IP): Found in the toes, they allow bending.

 3. Muscles